rcardin/http4s-tutorial/README.md

 the resource is, we want to produce an effect that never terminates.
 In this way, the server can accept new requests over and over.
 Finally, the last statement maps the result of the `IO` into the given value, `ExitCode.Success`.

+### Try It Out!

+Once the server is up and running, we can try our freshly new APIs with any HTTP client, such as `cUrl` or something similar.